sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 We are further developing the EEGLAB function to assist in recording 3D electrode positions acquired by a 3D camera.
 The [get_chanlocs plug-in](https://github.com/sccn/get_chanlocs/wiki),  based on functions
-implemented in [Fieldtrip](https://www.fieldtriptoolbox.org/tutorial/electrode/), assists the data analyst in ascertaining 3D electrode positions from a 3D scanned head image, thus relieving experiment participants of the need to sit through a long period of waiting while technicians use a magnetic or other stylus to record the electrode positions one by one, as was formerly necessary with the Polhemus system for example.
+implemented in [FieldTrip](https://www.fieldtriptoolbox.org/tutorial/electrode/), assists the data analyst in ascertaining 3D electrode positions from a 3D scanned head image, thus relieving experiment participants of the need to sit through a long period of waiting while technicians use a magnetic or other stylus to record the electrode positions one by one, as was formerly necessary with the Polhemus system for example.

 After 3-D scanning, you may use the [get_chanlocs](https://github.com/sccn/get_chanlocs/wiki) EEGLAB plugin to measure the same electrode positions (one by one) in the scanned head image.
 This requires a few minutes, and can be further reduced by first saving and thereafter reusing a montage template.
 It should be possible to use machine vision methods to further automate this process, a feature we hope to introduce during 2023.

 ![Screen Shot 2022-12-10 at 12 26 58 PM](https://user-images.githubusercontent.com/1872705/206874056-8a2e646e-aff5-4a8b-b342-292725f6ae88.png)

 If you have scanned electrode positions and wish to use them for source localization, you may follow the [DIPFIT settings](Model_Settings.md) tutorial.
 If you also have an MR head image for each participant, you may use EEGLAB's [Neuroelectromagnetic Forward head modeling Toolbox (NFT)](https://github.com/sccn/NFT) to create individual electrical head models that you can either import into DIPFIT or use NFT to fit either equivalent dipole or distributed cortical surface models of effective EEG sources identified in your data by independent component analysis (ICA).
-In this tutorial, however, we will use the Fieldtrip-related tools to build head models from MR head images.
+In this tutorial, however, we will use the FieldTrip-related tools to build head models from MR head images.

 Custom head models
 =================
 If you have the scanned 3D electrode positions and also have subject MR head images, then you may build a custom electrical head model for each subject.
 This model specifies how potentials generated anywhere in the brain volume (by one or more theoretical 'tiny battery' current dipoles) are propagated by volume conduction to the scalp.
 Often, researchers remove the face of the subject from shared MR head images for privacy purposes.
 It is preferable to use the non-defaced MRI for electrical head modeling.
 First, it may not be possible to precisely measure the skull fiducial points in the MRI, as the nasion is often missing.
 Even if the position of the nasion is available, the structure of the upper face and facial bones of the subject influences volume conduction to the frontal scalp, so it is important to have it when extracting the scalp and skull surfaces.
 Nevertheless, we will use a defaced MRI in this tutorial -- here with the positions of the nasion and other fiducials provided separately by the data authors.

 In this tutorial, we will use the popular [Henson-Wakeman dataset](https://nemar.org/dataexplorer/detail?dataset_id=ds000117).
 We will only use some files from the first subject, available [here](https://sccn.ucsd.edu/eeglab/download/ds000117_sub-01.zip).
-The MRI overlay plots shown below are from Fieldtrip.
-DIPFIT is an extension of EEGLAB that leverages Fieldtrip functions for equivalent dipole source model localization.
+The MRI overlay plots shown below are from FieldTrip.
+DIPFIT is an extension of EEGLAB that leverages FieldTrip functions for equivalent dipole source model localization.

 ## Aligning MRI with fiducials